tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics401/01_array_jobs.md

 ## Using parameter file to manage array tasks

-In most cases, your script will loop through different input parameters, which are usually not number 1-10, 1-100.
-In this situation, we would like to a parameter file with input parameters for each job.
+In most cases, your script will loop through different input parameters, which are usually not number 1-10 or 1-100.

+In this situation, we would like to use a parameter file with input parameters for each job.

 ### Required files